ricardomm7/leaflink/docs/sprintC/us027/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The list of green spaces must be sorted by size in descending order.
-The sorting algorithm to be used by the application must be defined through a configuration file.
+* **AC1:** The sorting algorithm to be used by the application must be defined through a configuration file.
 At least two sorting algorithms should be available.
-* **AC2:** If there are no parks registered to form the list, the program should warn the user.

 ### 1.4.
 Found out Dependencies